DestroyFolly/cg_cursework/README.md

 # cg_coursework
-сomputer graphics Сursework on Qt
+сomputer graphics Сoursework on Qt

 Theme: movement visualization of the solar system planets